LionWeb-io/lionweb-typescript/README.md

 # README

-This repository contains a TypeScript implementation for (parts of) the LionWeb standard/specification – specifically: release version **2023.1** of the LionWeb specification.
+This repository contains a TypeScript implementation for (parts of) the [LionWeb specification](https://lionweb-io.github.io/specification/) – specifically: release version **2023.1** of the LionWeb specification.

 _Note_ that this repo doesn't implement the specification completely.
 In particular: